-37. Permeable pavement that is designed, installed and maintained in accordance with DNR Permeable Pavement Technical Standard 1008 is given filtering credit of 65% for TSS and 35% for TP.
+48. Permeable pavement that is designed, installed and maintained in accordance with DNR Permeable Pavement Technical Standard 1008 is given filtering credit of 65% for TSS and 35% for TP.
 A 100% reduction credit is given for TSS and TP in the volume of runoff that is infiltrated.
-The design infiltration rate of the soil under the rock storage area should be based on DNR's Site Evaluation for Stormwater Infiltration - Standard 1002, Table 2, which gives design infiltration rates based on soil texture.
+The design infiltration rate of the soil under the rock storage area should be based on DNR's Site Evaluation for Stormwater Infiltration - Standard 1002, default infiltration rates based on soil texture listed in Table 2.